Uber… or I Guess Grab Your Way to These Cool and Obscure Corners of Singapore

 Image credit: @tigerbrewerytour | Instagram (@naiise)

 Ever wondered where our local beer brand, Tiger, comes from?
 Go behind the scenes of our very own homegrown beer brand at the Tiger Brewery!
-Situated at the far west of Singapore, you can sign up for a 90-minutes tour (SGD18) to learn how the beer is made.
+Situated at the far west of Singapore, you can sign up for a 90-minute tour (SGD18) to learn how the beer is made.
 Besides the extensive display of vintage Tiger bottles and collateral from across the decades, the real icing on the cake is the unlimited beer tastings that you are entitled to during the tour!